mikezuff/gish/README.md

 Usage
 -----

+### Clone
+Clone the svn repo.
+* gish clone svn://svnserver/repo/path [destDir]

+Use a preexisting config file to create a new repo.
+This avoids fetching the externals from the svn server.
+* gish clone -c=gish.conf destdir

+### Clean
+Remove all untracked files. -n lists files that would be removed, -f enables removal.
+One flag must be provided.

 Clone the root repo manually.
 Within that repo, `gish update` will recursively clone the externals.
 Normal git commands are performed on the root repo and all externals, recursively.
 For example, `gish status -uno` will show the status for all the repos, hiding the untracked files.

 Installation